McMahonLab/boot-camps/version-control/git/local/Revert_and_branch.md

 $ git merge add_median
 ```

+Note: We had to checkout the master before merging, because you must be in
+the branch you are merging to.

 ## Aside: Make your Prompt Pretty

 In the next section, we'll get into the gritty details of remotes and branches